zynksoftware/Zynk-Workflow/_docs/Quikflw-Connector/Quickflw-Product-XML.md

 ```

 ### Account Codes
-Quickflw supports account codes.
-These to be setup by navigating to the settings cog on the top right and selecting 'Account Settings'.
+Quickflw supports account codes, they can be setup by navigating to the settings cog on the top right and selecting 'Account Settings'.

 | Quikflw Field | XML Field | Example | Field Type |
 | --- | --- | --- | --- | --- |